httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 registered content codings behave this way, there is no requirement for them to do so and it remains a possibility that decoding could produce a different byte sequence.
-In order to avoid unintended validation failures, care is advised when selecting content coding for use with `Unencoded-Digest`.
+In order to avoid unintended validation failures, care is advised when selecting content codings for use with `Unencoded-Digest`.

 # Integrity Fields are Complementary